 The DCC is operated by the SIB Swiss Institute of Bioinformatics.
-SIB is also developing a project called BioMedIT, designed to establish a coordinated nationwide network of secure IT infrastructure across Swiss universities to enable researchers to efficiently work with confidential data (Regional Data Nodes).
-This research infrastructure project forms an essential part of SIB’s contribution to the SPHN initiative.
-It provides expertise, software workflows, as well as high-performance storage and computing resources for analysis and interpretation of large volumes of personal health-related data within the SPHN, including laboratory, imaging, clinical records, omics and other health-related data within the SPHN.
+SIB also operates a project called BioMedIT, designed to establish a coordinated network of secure regional IT nodes across Swiss universities.
+This secure network allows researchers to benefit from software workflows, high-performance storage and computing resources when handling large volumes laboratory, imaging, clinical records, omics and other health-related data within the SPHN.

 The network of interoperable nodes will be progressively extended as needs arise, for example, when additional data nodes bring in new types of information, or when new specialized computational services are introduced.